 - SEM-FEG-EDX: determination of the size and shape of nanoparticles

-- XRD: structural analyses
+- XRD: structural analysis

 - Laser Granulometry: particle count and size distribution